-RTA contracts the services of a Substance Abuse Professional (SAP) through its Employee Assistance Program (EAP).
-Employees can inquire through Human Resources to connect with a Care Coordinator.
-The Care Coordinator will make an assessment and refer the employee to a qualified SAP as mandated by the USDOT, when applicable.
-Refer to HC23 RTA Employee Assistance Program Policy.
+The Regional Transit Authority contracts the services of a Substance Abuse Professional (SAP) through its Employee Assistance Program (EAP).
+Employees should ask human resources to speak with a Care Coordinator who will make an assessment and refer the employee to a qualified SAP as mandated by the USDOT, when applicable.